paulcitarella/jibe/README.md

 # jibe

-A [Sails](http://sailsjs.org) starter application with the following pre-configured.
+A production-grade [Sails.js](http://sailsjs.org) starter application with the following pre-configured.

 * Handlebars for server-side templates
 * Boostrap less compiled in pipeline